aabbtree77/twinpeekz/README.md

 * Animations.

-* Integrate with ImGui, a frame inside frame?
+* Integrate with ImGui, study OpenGL state/context more, a frame inside a frame?

-* Add a yaml config at least for lights and camera, or store/import them in GLTF from Blender?
+* Add yaml config to set all the parameters.
+Should lights/camera be read from GLTF/Blender?

+* Make some kind of an ECS, integrate with a physics engine.
+See [David H. Eberly, 2010](https://www.amazon.com/Game-Physics-David-H-Eberly/dp/0123749034), [qu3e](https://github.com/RandyGaul/qu3e)...

 ## Nim or Go?